joaodd1590-sys/Token-Analyzer/README.md

 - Common proxy signals
 - RPC provider and analyzed block

-The inspector combines direct contract calls, ERC-165 interface checks and ArcScan/Blockscout token data.
+The analyzer combines direct contract calls, ERC-165 interface checks and ArcScan/Blockscout token data.
 Missing `decimals()` is not treated as an error for ERC-721 or ERC-1155 contracts.

 ---